NCPP/ocgis/doc/api.rst

 Adding Additional Shapefile Data
 --------------------------------

-In the :attr:`~ocgis.env.DIR_SHPCABINET`, create a folder with the name you would like to use for the geometry's key.
+In the directory specified by :attr:`env.DIR_SHPCABINET`, create a folder with the name you would like to use for the geometry's key.
 Copy all the shapefile component files to the new directory.
 Inside the directory, create a `.cfg` file with the same name as the containing folder.
 The `.cfg` file will containg the header `[mapping]` and two key-value pairs: `ugid` and `attributes`.
 The `ugid` key value is the name of the attribute for the shapefiles unique identifier.
 If the file does not contain a unique identifier, setting the value to `none` will cause OpenClimateGIS to generate unique identifiers.
 The `attributes` key value are the attributes you want OpenClimateGIS to read from the file.
 Setting this to `none` will result in no additional attributes being inserted into the geometry dictionary.
 Setting the `attributes` value to `all` results in all attributes being read.

 .. code-block:: ini